 Whilst for many, this period is one of excitement and anticipation, for others it's filled with fear and trepidation about what will happen next.
-Frighteningly, two million (16%) pensioners in the UK live in poverty and this number is only expected to grow.1
+Frighteningly, 2.1 million (18%) pensioners in the UK live in poverty1 with 1.2 million retired households in the UK largely dependent on the state pension for their retirement income.
+The number of pensioners in poverty is expected to rise in the near future.2

-- Almost half of people aged between 50 and the State Pension Age have at least one long-term health condition.2 - Twice as many adults aged 55-65 have a mental health disorder compared to those aged 65-74.3 - The proportion of people providing care peaks at the age of 56 for women and 59 for men.
+- Almost half of people aged between 50 and the State Pension Age have at least one long-term health condition.3 - Twice as many adults aged 55-65 have a mental health disorder compared to those aged 65-74.4 - The proportion of people providing care peaks at the age of 56 for women and 59 for men.
 At this point, around one in four women (25%) and more than one in six men (18%) are informal carers.4 According to ONS Milestones, 3.9% of men and 7.9% of women are widowed.5